-12. MINUTES OF PREVIOUS COUNCIL MEETINGS
+12. MINUTES OF PREVIOUS COUNCIL MEETING

-To receive the records of the proceedings of the annual meeting of the Council held on 18th May, and the ordinary meetings of the Council held on 1st June and 20th July 2022, and to approve the accuracy thereof.
+To receive the record of the proceedings of the meeting of the Council held on 14th September 2022, and to approve the accuracy thereof.

-13. MEMBERSHIPS OF COUNCIL BODIES AND REPRESENTATIVES TO SERVE ON OTHER BODIES adra
+13. MEMBERSHIPS OF COUNCIL BODIES AND REPRESENTATIVES TO SERVE ON OTHER BODIES

-To consider any changes to the memberships and arrangements for meetings of Committees and other Council bodies, etc., delegated authority, and the appointment of representatives to serve on other bodies.
+To consider any changes to the memberships and arrangements for meetings of Committees etc., delegated authority, and the appointment of representatives to serve on other bodies.